luispedro/pythonvision_org/software.md

 2. `numpy`
 3. `scipy.ndimage`

+On Windows, use [WinPython](https://winpython.github.io/), a portable Python distribution including a long list of packages from the scientific community.
+It runs out of the box, and does not need an installation.

 If you are using Linux, you should use the packages that come with your distribution.
 If you are using Mac OS or Windows, check out [Enthought\'s Python Distribution](http://www.enthought.com/products/epd.php) as a good